AstrobioMike/GL-temp-stuff/GL-DPPD-XXXX.md

 > **NOTE**
-> If using RNA, the `--hisat2` flag is added, which specifies to use the splice-aware aligner [HISAT2](https://github.com/DaehwanKimLab/hisat2#hisat2), and the outputs would include 8 `*ht2` files in separate sub-directories along with each reference-genome conversion.
+> If using RNA, the `--hisat2` flag is added instead of `--bowtie2`, which specifies to use the splice-aware aligner [HISAT2](https://github.com/DaehwanKimLab/hisat2#hisat2), and the outputs would include 8 `*ht2` files in separate sub-directories along with each reference-genome conversion.

 <br>